 Select 'Custom Metric' from the window that opens up to create a new metric.

 Enter a metric name, display type, and begin dragging and dropping the metric variables from the left menu to the gray formula canvas.

 Totango’s out-of-the-box metrics, numeric attributes, specific activity count and a specific module count can be used in the metric formula editor.

 Once the metric looks good, click the 'Preview' button to review the results based on actual account data.
 You can add your own accounts to the preview, and even add more account information to better validate the formula.

 To edit the Custom Metric formula or metadata, click 'Go Back.'
 To create the Custom Metric, click 'Done.'

 Your metric is now fully defined (Totango starts calculating its values)!

 The newly created metric is immediately available to use across the system (in health configuration, segments, reports, and account profiles).

 Totango will inform the global admins when the Custom Metric is calculating and completed.

-Global Admins can view the processing state in the data processing monitor page.
+Global Admins can view the processing state in the Data Calculations & Process page.